MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Search within a dynamic result

 You can perform free text search within a dynamic result.
-For example:
+To learn how to do so, follow these steps:

 1. Run the following query.